Editor’s Note: This blog post was updated on August 10, 2020.

 [Right] After code modification of the function DbgUiRemoteBreakin.

-After the code modifications of DbgUiRemoteBreakin, the attaching of a debugger to the running process results in its termination.
+After the code modifications of DbgUiRemoteBreakin, attaching a debugger to the running process results in its termination.

-In addition to the modifications of the two functions mentioned above, GuLoader modifies further functions exported by Ntdll.dll (Figure 12).
-These functions are well-known candidates for function hooking which allows intercepting function calls by redirecting the control flow.
+In addition to modifying the two functions mentioned above, GuLoader modifies further functions exported by Ntdll.dll (Figure 12).
+These functions are well-known candidates for function hooking, which allows intercepting function calls by redirecting the control flow.
 Some Antivirus Software and Sandboxes use function hooking to monitor the behavior of a given program.

 Verifying this suspicion in IDA Pro, GuLoader iterates through the code section of Ntdll.dll.
 While iterating GuLoader tries to undo modifications introduced through function hooking as mentioned in Crowdstrike’s analysis and disables Turbo Thunks, see WoW64 Internals.

-Disabling of Turbo Thunks is reported (Figure 12) and calls to these functions are still monitored because VMRay Analyzer does not rely on hooking.
+Disabling of Turbo Thunks is reported (Figure 12) and calls to these functions are still monitored because VMRay’s technology does not rely on hooking.

 Furthermore, GuLoader hides threads by calling the function NtSetInformationThreadwith the value HideFromDebugger (0x11) for the parameter ThreadInformationClass(Figure 14).